 Running onto the ship and leaping into his seat, Robin fastened his seat-belt and turned to the rest of the team.
 Superboy glanced at the young man, then focused on Miss Martian.
 What'd he have to get?

 I have no idea, Megan answered.
 Dick's got one of the strongest mental barriers I've ever seen.
 Whatever it is, though, it's gotta be essential now.
 Conner nodded, and tried to ease his mind.
 All the while, Wally remained silent.
 He was bleeding.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AeternaWalkerWrite a Review